pymatgen.analysis.chemenv.utils package

 rotateCoordsOpt(coords, R)[source]

-Rotate the list of points using rotation matrix R
+Rotate the list of points using rotation matrix R.

 Parameters: